Self-Supervised Audio-Visual Representation Learning with Relaxed Cross-Modal Synchronicity: Experiments and Results

-\section{Comparison to the State-of-the-Arts}
+\subsection{Comparison to the State-of-the-Arts}

-We compare the proposed CrissCross framework against the state-of-the-arts methods.
-We validate visual representations on action recognition, and audio representations on sound classification.
-We present the details in the following.

-\subsection{Action Recognition}
+\subsubsection{Action Recognition.}

-\textbf{Full-Finetuning.} In line with \cite{xdc,selavi,avid,gdt,gdt,cmacc}, we benchmark CrissCross using UCF101 \cite{ucf101} and HMDB51 \cite{hmdb} on action recognition.
-We briefly mention the experimental setup for downstream evaluation here and redirect readers to Section \ref{supsec:eval_proto} for additional information.
-We use the pretrained 18-layer R(2+1)D \cite{r2plus1d} as the video backbone, and fully finetune it on action recognition.
-We use the Kinetics-Sound \cite{l3-kineticssound}, Kinetics-400 \cite{kinetics400}, and AudioSet \cite{audioset} for pretraining.
+In line with \cite{xdc,selavi,avid,gdt,cmacc}, we benchmark CrissCross using UCF101 and HMDB51 on action recognition.
 For a fair comparison to earlier works, we adopt $2$ setups for finetuning, once with 8 frames, and the other with $32$ frames.
 In both these setups, we use a spatial resolution of $224^2$.
 We tune the model using the split-1 of both datasets and report the top-1 accuracy averaged over all the splits.
+We notice large variability in experimental setups in the literature in terms of different backbones (e.g., deeper ConvNets, Transformer-based architectures, etc.) \cite{elo,cvrl,stica}, pretraining inputs (e.g., the addition of optical flow or text in addition to audio-visual data, etc.) \cite{elo,cvrl,mmv}, and pretraining datasets, making it impractical to compare to all the prior works.
+Following the inclusion criteria of earlier works \cite{gdt,xdc,avid}, we compare CrissCross with methods that use similar backbones, inputs, and pretraining datasets.